 Wolfgang Amadeus Mozart (27 January 1756 – 5 December 1791) was one of the most influential, popular and prolific composers of the classical period.
-He composed over 600 works, including some of the most famous and loved pieces ofsymphonic, chamber, operatic, and choral music.
+A child prodigy, from an early age he began composing over 600 works, including some of the most famous pieces of symphonic, chamber, operatic, and choral music.

 – Wolfgang Amadeus Mozart.